 Do you live in a hot or cold climate?
 Choose your car battery accordingly.
 Hot-weather batteries, often labeled "South" or "S," are designed to endure extreme heat.
 Cold-weather batteries sometimes labeled "North" or "N" have higher cold-cranking amps (CCA).

 Do you need a high-performance battery?
 Probably not, experts say, if you drive an ordinary car.
-But if you have loaded your car with power-hungry goodies such as power amps, extra lights, winches and more -- or if you like to run your accessories with the engine off -- you might want to spend extra for a high-performance battery like the Optima YellowTop D34/78 (Est. $200).
-It pours out plenty of power and shrugs off repeated drain-and-recharge cycles.
+But if you have loaded your car with power-hungry goodies such as power amps, extra lights, winches and more -- or if you like to run your accessories with the engine off -- you might want to spend extra for a high-performance battery that pours out plenty of power and shrugs off repeated drain-and-recharge cycles.

 Do you drive off-road?
-Consider the Optima brand.
-Instead of fragile plates inside, Optima batteries have sturdy coils that stand up better to constant vibration.
+Some batteries have fragile plates inside that can weaken or crack under heavy, continuous vibration.
+Others, such as Optima batteries, have sturdy coils that stand up better to constant vibration.
 Also, Optima batteries have a completely sealed case, so they're less likely to leak when jostled around than a battery with caps.

 Do you want it installed?
 Garages, most auto-parts chains and some other stores including Walmart will install your battery for free if you buy it there.
-Sears charges extra for installation (Est. $10), and Costco doesn't install batteries at all.
+Sears charges extra for installation (Est. $10 to $20), and Costco doesn't install batteries at all.
 Some online retailers, including Amazon.com, can arrange for local installation of batteries bought on line.

 Bring your old battery.
 When you buy a new car battery, the store will take your old one for recycling.
 In fact, in many states, you'll have to pay a $5 to $20 fee -- known as a "core charge" -- if you don't bring an old battery to recycle when you buy your new one (or within a specified time after the sale).
 States mandate the core charge to encourage recycling, which keeps the batteries' dangerous lead and acids out of landfills.
-It works: Car batteries are the most recycled items in the world, according to the U.S. Environmental Protection Agency., with a recovery rate of 99 percent.
+It works: Car batteries are the most recycled items in the world, according to the U.S. Environmental Protection Agency, with a recovery rate of 96 percent for lead-acid batteries.